-I’m a NYC teacher and a new urban beekeeper and I love it.
+I am a NYC teacher and a new urban beekeeper, and I love it.
 I recently learned so much about bees, their importance in our ecosystem, their intelligence and how they work hard.
-I’m hoping to share the information here on this page so other teachers can use it for their science classes.
+I’m hoping to share the information here on this page so other teachers can use it for their classes.
 You too might want to be a beekeeper.
 I’ll post some videos from my YouTube channel below.
 Also, check out some articles and student worksheets at the bottom.
 I’ve also added a link to purchase your own hive and kit.

 What you’re seeing in the live stream above are two beehives on my roof in Staten Island, NY.
 A breakdown of their inner construction is shown below.
 If you see any light brown liquid in jars outside their entrance that is not honey, but rather sugar water to feed the bees.
 It’s a one to one ratio of sugar to water fed to them just until they get situated and established.

 - Most of the bees in a hive are female.
 They are called the worker bees.
 They have many responsibilities that range from taking care of and protecting the queen, foraging for pollen, building up honey comb (storage cells) , maintaining the hive temperature (heating and cooling), cleaning the hive, making and storing honey, and feeding the larva (called brood).

 - The male bees are called drones.
 Their primary job is to mate with the queen and sometimes act as security.

 - In preparation for the cold winter months, the female worker bees often kick out the male drone bees.

 - There can only be one active queen in each hive at a time.
 If another queen is born, the older queens may leave with some bees and find another hive.
 This can lead to a swarm.
 Overpopulation inside a hive can also lead to a queen leaving for a another home.
 This is how I obtained the second hive.
 I collected a swarm and placed it in the hive box.